ARMmbed/mbed-os-5-docs/docs/refs/api/drivers/CAN.md

 Controller-Area Network (CAN) is a bus standard that allows microcontrollers and devices to communicate with each other without going through a host computer.

+Note: You can use the CAN interface to write data words out of a CAN port.
+It will return the data received from another CAN device.
+You can configure the CAN clock frequency.

 ##### API

 API summary